jl3953/jennLang/README.md

 First, generate an execution trace.
 Second, check if that trace is linearizable.

 Generate an execution trace to `output.csv`.
+When running, a huge amount of logging may output to your window--that is okay to ignore.
 ```
 eval $(opam env --switch=default) # run once at the start of each session
 dune exec _build/default/bin/main.exe